MoodPixel/Neo_Studio/docs/IMAGE_TAB_GUIDE.md

 ### Model family selector:
 Select the Model family (SDXL/SD 1.5), use the same

-### Image workspace:
+### Image workspace: which pipeline you are working on, txt2img, img2img, inpaint, or outpaint
-which pipeline you are working on, txt2img, img2img, inpaint, or outpain
+which pipeline you are working on, txt2img, img2img, inpaint, or outpaint

 ---

 ## 🧱 Workflow Structure